andrewdyer/react-package-template/CONTRIBUTING.md

 3. Install all project dependencies to ensure a complete setup with `npm install`.
 4. Start Storybook using `npm run storybook` to develop and test UI components in isolation.
 5. Run tests with `npm test` to verify that the environment is working correctly.
 You can also use `npm run test:watch` to run the tests in watch mode, and `npm run test:coverage` to generate a coverage report.

+## Upgrading Dependencies

+Keeping dependencies up-to-date is crucial for maintaining the security and performance of the project.
+Follow these steps to upgrade dependencies:

+1. Check for outdated dependencies with `npm outdated`.
+2. Update dependencies using `npm update` or update a specific package with `npm install <package-name>@latest`.
+3. Ensure everything works after the upgrade by running the tests with `npm test`.
+4. Make sure the `package-lock.json` file is updated with the latest dependency versions by running `npm install`.
+5. Commit the changes to the repository with a clear commit message.
+6. Push the changes to your branch and create a pull request for review.

 ## Coding Standards